 “One must be an experienced pack leader.”

-Unfortunately, the morphological appearance of this breed attracts many inexperienced people who tend to choose it for its beauty, wholly blinded by the latter.
-The Siberian Husky is a dog that needs to be educated and socialised by experienced people who can limit undesirable behaviour and make them respect him.
+Unfortunately, the morphological appearance of this breed attracts many inexperienced people who tend to choose it for its beauty and are wholly blinded by the latter.
+The Siberian Husky needs to be educated and socialised by experienced people who can limit undesirable behaviour and make it respectable.
 Therefore, it is unsuitable as a first dog unless the owner can be a good leader.

 Tolerance to cold temperatures